LandRegistry/land-registry-elements/README.md

 - Consider pulling out the template from the govuk_template_mustache module instead of using it verbatim thereby allowing us to clean it up a little, and split the pieces like the footer out into partials.
 - per component tests in each component's folder
 - Browsersync
+- Automated visual regression testing
+- Split out LeafletJS in the JS build?

 ### Misc todos
 - Make sure any pattern documentation is in README.md files and not in the demos
 - Split out gov uk JS and include it into the core component with browserify?
 - Test suite for the clientside validation checking that it matches the spec set out by gov uk
 - Convert to BEM?
+- Thumbnail renderings on the index page?

 ### Patterns to build
 - 404, 403 etc error pages